Smartphones, slate tablets, cordless phones, and other mobile phones

 Size and creation of the energy label

-- The printed energy label must be at least 68 mm wide and 136 mm high.
+- The printed energy label must be at least 68 mm wide and 136 mm high unless the packaging is too small; then it can be printed scaled down, but not less than 70% of the above specification, i.e. at least 47,6 mm wide and 95.2 mm high.

-- If the label is printed in a larger format, its content must meet the above specifications proportionally.
+- If the energy label is printed in a smaller (see above) or larger format, all items must remain proportional.

 - It is permitted, but not mandatory, to print the energy label on the packaging.

-- This means a minimum of 47.6 mm in width and 95.2 mm in height.
-It is also important that the QR code remains readable by a standard QR reader, like readers used on smartphones.
+- It is also important that the QR code remains readable by a standard QR reader, like readers used on smartphones.

 - The energy label can be generated automatically when the product model is registered in EPREL.